Hurrah for the EU General Data Protection Regulation (often known as GDPR)! It does put you in better control of online information about you.

 Google Analytics I use Google Analytics cookies to help find out what kind of visitors visit, what they want, and their website access preferences.
 For example, Google Analytics cookies on Calligraphy-Skills.com can show me how many people are visiting via a desktop and how many via a mobile device so I know how to arrange content for different screen sizes.
 Google Analytics collects demographic and interest data, and generates statistical and other information about website use, by means of cookies which are kept on your computer.
 Remember this is all NON-personally identifiable info.
 We share this information with Google, which stores and uses this information on its servers.

 IMPORTANT: the information available from Google Analytics is anonymous.
+It is not personal data.
 I can't find out who is using mobile, or (made-up example) which eighty Sri Lankans visited the site, just the numbers.
 Believe me, I would love to know exactly who (made-up example) in Annapolis was reading my site for fifteen hours straight on a Tuesday night just so I could email them some book suggestions.
 But (thankfully) Google Analytics doesn't know.

 If you do not wish your data to be collected via Google Analytics, you can install its opt-out browser extension or add-on from this link.